Hardware Connections & Specs

 4. HDMI Output

 Supports video displays up to 4K resolution.
-Connect this directly to your projector, video wall processor, or monitor.
+Connect this directly to your monitor, projector, or video wall processor.

 5. HOST Port (USB-C)